ZhaofengWu/SIFT/README.md

 ## Pretrained Models

-You can find a list of pretrained base-sized models, for both SIFT and SIFT-Light and for all GLUE tasks (except WNLI), at [this Google Drive folder](https://drive.google.com/drive/folders/1Cz4jrpoYa4w_dY2ZS683C2Bdveddkt6T).
-You can also run `bash scripts/download_pretraind_models.sh` to download all models at once to `pretrained_models/`, which takes around 39G before untar-ing.
+You can find a list of pretrained models, for both SIFT (base + large) and SIFT-Light and for all GLUE tasks (except WNLI), at [this Google Drive folder](https://drive.google.com/drive/folders/1Cz4jrpoYa4w_dY2ZS683C2Bdveddkt6T).
+You can also run `bash scripts/download_pretraind_base_models.sh` to download all base-sized models at once to `pretrained_base_models/`, which takes around 39G before untar-ing.
 Most of these models have better performance than the numbers reported in the paper, because the paper reported averages across multiple seeds.
-Please contact us if you need large-sized models.

 ## GLUE Data and Semantic Graphs